ZEDXION Price Hits $1.00 on Top Exchanges (USDZ)

-ZEDXION (USDZ) traded 0% lower against the US dollar during the 24 hour period ending at 11:00 AM Eastern on March 21st.
-Over the last week, ZEDXION has traded up 0.1% against the US dollar.
-ZEDXION has a market cap of $498.92 million and approximately $793,147.49 worth of ZEDXION was traded on exchanges in the last 24 hours.
-One ZEDXION token can currently be bought for $1.00 or 0.00001502 BTC on cryptocurrency exchanges.
+ZEDXION (USDZ) traded 0% higher against the US dollar during the one day period ending at 10:00 AM E.T. on March 26th.
+Over the last seven days, ZEDXION has traded up 0.1% against the US dollar.
+One ZEDXION token can now be purchased for $1.00 or 0.00001429 BTC on exchanges.
+ZEDXION has a market capitalization of $499.01 million and approximately $792,906.74 worth of ZEDXION was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.